-Back when trains were first connecting America’s coasts, a railroad worker’s watch could see some tough conditions.
+Back when trains were first connecting America’s coasts, a railroad worker’s watch would be worn through some tough conditions.

 The Elinvar metal alloy set out to help protect watches from those conditions.

-The movement helps against declining elasticity steel hairsprings see when temperatures rise, making them weaker.
-This means a watch would run slow when warm and fast when cool.
+The movement helps against declining elasticity that steel hairsprings tend to see when temperatures rise, making them weaker.
+This means a watch would run slowly when warm and faster when cool.

-As trains need to run on a precise time schedule, it’s makes sense a railroad worker’s watch must be exact.
+As trains need to run on a precise time schedule, it only makes sense that a railroad worker’s watch must be exact.

 The time error can be made up by using a bimetallic balance to help a watch keep steady time when heated up or cooled down.

-The Elinvar development meant a metal which would be automatically temperature compensated, meaning correct time would be kept no matter a change in temperature.
+The Elinvar development meant a metal which would be automatically temperature compensated, so that correct time would be kept regardless of temperature changes.

-In short, the 922 Elinvar eliminates the time change stemming from damaged mainsprings to keep the watch maintained to its factory standards.
+In short, the 922 Elinvar eliminates time changes stemming from damaged mainsprings to keep the watch maintained to its factory standards.